Zum Hauptinhalt springen

 Austria applies a flat 27.5% Sondersteuersatz to most crypto capital income since January 2022 and removed the one-year tax-free holding exemption.
 Germany retains the one-year exemption for private individuals but taxes commercial miners at progressive rates up to 45% plus trade tax.
 Both countries treat commercial mining at higher operational scale as business income subject to progressive rates.

 In most cases, yes.
-Income from shares in a Swiss Aktiengesellschaft is treated as dividend income (Kapitalerträge) in Germany, subject to the 25% Abgeltungssteuer flat rate.
+Income from shares in a Swiss Aktiengesellschaft is generally treated as dividend income (Kapitalerträge) in Germany, subject to the 25% Abgeltungssteuer flat rate.
 Direct mining income classified as commercial activity is subject to progressive income tax rates plus trade tax.
 The exact treatment depends on your individual circumstances.
 Consult a Steuerberater with crypto expertise.

 What records should German Bitcoin miners keep for tax purposes?